metehancekic/tf-mnist/readme.md

 ## Tensorflow Low-API Tutorial

-A simple tutorial of MNIST classification with 4 layer convolutional neural network (CNN).
-Neural network is implemented with low-api tensorflow modules.

 **Why Low API ?**

 - Because it allows you to modify standard structures as you wish easily